 - green leafed veggies (any will do)

 - other vegetables, according to your preferences

 - Slice all your vegetables thinly.
 Aim to make them all the same size.

 - Put the oil in your wok or skillet and heat until it's really hot.

-- Add the vegetable and soy sauce.
-Not too much because it's quite salty.
+- Add the vegetables and soy sauce—not too much soy sauce, because it's quite salty.
 You can always add more at the table.

 Do you have any ideas about how to get kids to eat more veg?
 Please leave a comment.
 Thanks very much indeed for your visit.